HappyFresh Business Model And How it Works

 After its launch in 2015, the company has already partnered with around 278 supermarkets and stores that use HappyFresh’s online delivery services to provide their customers with quick, easy, and reliable grocery shopping.
 The company delivers over 100,000 items via its mobile app which has been downloaded more than 1.5 million times!

 HappyFresh started its journey when the online marketplace was a novel concept.
 Partnerships include well-known names such as Ranch Market and Farmer’s Market that have added to the popularity of the platform.
 The company works on models similar to the famous Instacart and Honestbee.
 It employs personal shoppers who select products in-store.
 HappyFresh’s next-hour delivery is possible because of its on-demand logistics network.
 The founding team consists of Markus Bihler, Fajar Budiprasetyo, and Benjamin Koellmann.

-The company partners with offline retail stores, sells their product online through its website and app, and delivers them to customers within an hour.
+The company partners with offline retail stores sell its products online through its website and app and deliver them to customers within an hour.
 It has a dedicated workforce of personal shoppers who go and shop whatever is listed by the customer from the registered local grocery shops.
-When the products are collected, the professional couriers deliver it at the customer’s doorstep in the next hour.
+When the products are collected, the professional couriers deliver them to the customer’s doorstep in the next hour.
 The delivery is fast, safe, and reliable and that is one of the main factors that has added to the growth of HappyFresh’s success.
-The consumers have the option to adjust their orders whenever needed or call their personal shoppers to make switches.
+Consumers have the option to adjust their orders whenever needed or call their personal shoppers to make switches.

 Although HappyFresh raised significant funding, the journey hasn’t been smooth or seamless since the day of its inception.
 After a year and a half into the market, HappyFresh decided to take down its operations out of the Philippines and Taiwan to focus on its home market of Indonesia including two other overseas markets in Malaysia and Thailand.